equivalentideas/home/_posts/2014-03-04-divide-control-listen-respond.markdown

 title:  "Divide and Control, Listen and Respond"
 date:   2014-03-04 14:10:00
 categories: journal
-description: "The situation for asylum seekers imprisioned by Australia worsens.
+description: "The situation for asylum seekers imprisoned by Australia worsens.
 How can those inside and outside the detention fences connect to demand change?"
 ---

 Silence builds tension.
 We need information to make decisions, to feel confident in a situation.
 Evidence is crucial to justice.